danieleisenhardt/contact-me/README.md

 ### Continuous delivery
 By using an infarastructure that supports continuous delivery the project gets built and tested continuously.
 This way problems are detected in time and the code is in a more deployable state at all times.

+### Automated deployment
+There's plenty of solutions out there where the infrastructure watches the `master` branch on the `git` repository automatically deploying any changes.
+There is no reason to manually deploy products anymore and I won't do it.